-We started with hope.
-Betsy and Kristin, two of the founders, provide grief companionship to families after the loss of a child of any age and cause.
+We started with hope, providing grief companionship to families after the loss of a child of any age and cause.
 Our hope to help bereaved families led to the inception of 3Hopeful Hearts, a 501c3 non-profit organization, with the mission to help bereaved families through events, support, education, and remembrance.
 Keep reading for more about us.

 3Hopeful Hearts Board of Directors